SortableJS/Vue.Draggable/README.md

 </draggable>
 ```

-Draggable component should directly wrap the draggable elements, or a `transition-component` containing the draggable elements.
+The `draggable` component should directly wrap the draggable elements, or (if you want fancier animation) a `transition` component containing the draggable elements.

 ### With footer slot: